 - Requests for transfer of credit for graduate work completed prior to enrolling at Villanova must be made at the time of application.
-No requests will be reviewed after the first semester of enrollment. - Students accepted into a Master's degree program that requires up to 39 credits of coursework may receive transfer credit for up to a maximum of 6 credits (usually 2 courses) taken at another accredited higher education institution.
-Students accepted into a Master's degree program that requires over 40 credits of coursework may receive transfer credit for up to a maximum of 9 credits (usually 3 courses) taken at another accredited higher education institution.
-Approval is subject to approval by the Graduate Program Director and Graduate Dean. - The courses must be graduate-level, and must have been taken within the past six years.
+No requests will be reviewed after the first semester of enrollment. - Students accepted into a Master's degree program that requires up to 39 credits of

+- The courses must be graduate-level, and must have been taken within the past six years.
 A graduate course used to complete an applicant's undergraduate degree at another institution may not be transferred and used to complete a graduate degree at Villanova. - Only courses with grades of B or better will be considered. - Only applicants accepted as matriculated students may be approved for transfer of credits. - Transfer credits are not accepted for a stand-alone certificate program. - Transfer credits will only be reviewed for one degree program at Villanova. - Students enrolling in PhD Programs should consult directly with their respective Program Director regarding Transfer of Credit Policies.